pmknutsen/spiky/README.md

 ##Spiky
-Spiky is a Matlab GUI wrapper for the Chronux spike sorting library (http://www.chronux.org), with a number of extra features for improved sorting, visualization and analysis of spike trains and continuous data.
+Spiky is a Matlab application for the analysis of electrophysiological and behavioral data.

+Spiky includes the Chronux library for spike sorting and spectral analysis (http://www.chronux.org), along with extra features for convenient sorting, data visualization and analysis of discrete and continuous data.
-###Requirements
-Matlab 6.5 or higher on Linux, Windows or Mac.

 ##Features
-- GUI with zoom, scroll and pan abilities
+- Zoom, scroll and pan
-- 1-click automatic spike sorting*
+- 1-click automatic spike sorting
 - Visualization and validation tools
 - Basic channel operators
-- Bandpass filtering
+- Per-channel bandpass filtering
 - Custom math operators
-- Analysis tools for spike trains and continuous data (see Plug-ins below)
+- Analysis of discrete and continuous data
-- Merging of multiple data files
+- Merging across data files
 - Batch processing
 - Command line interface
 - Extendible through scripting

+###Requirements
+Matlab 6.5 (recommended) or higher on Linux, Windows or Mac.

 ###Install
 Synchronize the master branch with `git`, or download the latest '.zip' archive (see ZIP